Deshenfektion/gitlab-cicd-lite/README.md

 - **Artifacts** — declared paths are archived as `tar.gz`, restored into the workspaces of dependent jobs, downloadable over HTTP, and swept when they expire.
-- **Live output** — logs are persisted per attempt and streamed over server-sent events.
+- **Live output** — logs are persisted per attempt and pushed to the browser over server-sent events; the UI keeps a slow poll only as a safety net in case the stream drops.
 - **Web UI** — pipeline list, dependency graph, per-job detail, log viewer, artifacts and retry buttons.
 - **CLI** — run, validate or inspect a pipeline without a server.